 A Hotel Lobby Should Use More Indoor Plants

 If you’re wondering what a lobby in a hotel is, it should be a space for some green.
 You don’t have to be in a garden-themed hotel to enjoy some greenery.
 You can put indoor plants in strategic areas to create a homey and comfortable vibe and excellent circulation.

 A Hotel Lobby Should Display Information Useful to Guests and Tourists

 A lobby is considered a hub.
 Some people, often potential guests, may walk in to ask questions.
 It’s essential to have information ready to address common concerns relating to the local area or any other local activities.
 This space should also be an excellent way to inform guests about any changes, updates, and important information relevant to them.
 Find out more about hotel facilities.

-Hotel lobbies are a crucial way to create the first impression for guests.
-It's more than knowing what a lobby in a hotel is.
+Hotel lobbies are a crucial way to create a first impression for guests.
+It’s more than knowing what a lobby in a hotel is.
 It understands how to use this important space to affect guests visually and emotionally.
 Hoteliers may not notice it immediately, but some hotel lobbies become homes to frequent travelers.
 A lobby is more than just a functional space.
 It also holds the memories of people in collective enjoyment and relaxation.